tech-otaku/menu-bar-clock/README.md

 Set the date and time format of the menu bar clock from the command line in macOS Big Sur 11 and later.

-Please note, the script simply mimics what can otherwise be achieved by setting the format through System Preferences.
+Please note, the script simply mimics what can otherwise be achieved by setting the format through System Settings[^1] ~~System Preferences~~.
 It is therefore limited to the formats defined by Apple.

 ## Instructions